When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Replace your water heater's thermocouple the right way with this step-by-step guide.

-Have you recently discovered that the pilot light on your gas-powered tank water heater won’t stay lit?
-This will prevent your heater from functioning and leave you without hot water and central heating.
+Waking up to an ice-cold shower is a rude awakening.
+If you have discovered that the pilot light on your gas-powered tank water heater won’t stay lit, your morning routine is officially on pause.
+This issue prevents the burner from firing, leaving you without hot water or central heating.

 Key Takeaways